Candidate challenges go to Madison County court; at least 30 write-in candidates register

 High number of write-ins

-Meanwhile, there are 30 registered write-in candidates this year, which she termed “absolutely higher” than standard for a municipal or a general election.
+There are 30 registered write-in candidates this year, which Ming-Mendoza termed “absolutely higher” than standard for a municipal or a general election.

 But a write-in candidate can’t just get on the ballot with a single vote and no opposition.
 They must be registered write-ins, and they must receive at least as many votes as the minimum signatures required for the petition to get on the ballot.